goinvest/iexcloud/README.md

 ## Implementation Status

 Below is a list of the APIs that have and have not been implemented.
+If you want a particular API to be developed next, please open an issue.

 ### Stocks